Mercy Challenge: People of the Diocese are asked to complete 1,000,000 works of mercy

 In the last several months, we have witnessed the people of our diocese truly live out our priority to love as God loves and serve as Christ serves following the devastation left behind by Hurricanes Helene and Milton.
 Members of our parishes and students from our Catholic schools have participated in numerous works of mercy and stepped up to help their neighbors in need.
 But our call to serve others does not end with hurricane recovery.

 That is why during this Jubilee year, the Diocese of Saint Petersburg is challenging you.
-Parishioners, students, and all persons throughout our diocese are challenged to not only continue the work we are currently doing but to step up our charitable actions, or corporal works of mercy.
+Parishioners, students, and all persons throughout our diocese are challenged to not only continue the work we are currently doing but to consider other charitable actions, or corporal and spiritual works of mercy.

-Empowered by the message to Courageously Live the Gospel, the challenge is for our diocesan community, to together complete 1,000,000 corporal works of mercy.
-The challenge begins in January and ends in September of this year.
+Empowered by the message of our Pastoral Plan to Courageously Live the Gospel, the challenge is for our diocesan community, to together complete 1,000,000 works of mercy.
+The challenge begins in January and ends on December 15, 2025, at 11:59 AM.

 we are meeting the challenge.